rtyler/brokenco.de/_posts/2026-02-18-abstract-concepts.md

 > The concept posits the claim that learning involves the act of rediscovering
 > knowledge from within oneself.

-The [delta-rs](https://github.com/delta-io/delta-rs) has a number of examples of this pathology.
+The [delta-rs](https://github.com/delta-io/delta-rs) repository has a number of examples of this pathology.
 Multiple attempts by different people, myself included.
 All searching for ways to make a complex thing simpler.